Dredhog/Fakebird/README.md

 ![Tile Editor](docs/tile_editor.png "A Tilesheet page for the tile editor")

 ## Textured Triangle Rasterizer
-The project also includes a triangle with perspective correct texture mapping (right)
+The project also includes a triangle rasterizer with perspective correct texture mapping (right image)

-* The rasterization code is from Fabien Giesens blog
+* The rasterization code is from  Fabian “ryg” Giesen's blog
-* Perspective correct texture mapping was achieved with the help an article by Chris Hecker on the topic (Right has perspective correction applied)
+* Perspective correct texture mapping learned from an article by Chris Hecker on the topic

 ![Texture Mapping](docs/texture_mapping_comparison.png "Uncorrected vs Perspective Corrected Texture Mapping")